 Do vegans and vegetarians have healthier gut bacteria?

-As it is World Vegan Day, we've been talking about the gut microbiome of vegans & vegetarians, and comparing their gut health and bacteria types to those who eat meat.
+In today's blog post, we're talking about the gut microbiome of vegans & vegetarians, and comparing their gut health and bacteria types to those who eat meat.
 Omnivores, a.k.a meat eaters, will have different gut bacteria compared to those who have a plant based diet, as meat requires certain types of bacteria to help break it down.

 It's important to remember that each individual has a completely different gut bacteria, and it isn't always helpful to directly link specific diets or certain food groups to a healthy or unhealthy gut.
 A huge number of factors influence our gut bacteria: travel, certain medications, stress, and ageing, to name just a few.